 - 1. Read and follow the MFT Program Handbook and the MFT Center Handbook. - 2.
-Observe a total of 35 hours of therapy during the first two semesters in the program. - 3.
-Complete and submit an AAMFT student membership application no later than September 01 of the first year. - 4.
+Observe a total of 35 hours of therapy during the first semester in the program. - 3.
+Complete and submit an AAMFT student membership application by 09/01 of the first year. - 4.
 Meet with the MFT Program Director during the spring semester of the first year to make preliminary arrangements for internship placement. - 5.
 Turn in a signed Internship Placement Agreement by August 15 of the second year. - 6.
 Complete 500 direct client contact hours by the end of the third semester of internship, 250 of which must be relational hours. - 7.
 Obtain a minimum of 100 hours of supervision, 50 of these hours must be individual supervision and 50 hours' group supervision.
 The student must also have a total of 50 hours of raw data supervision.
-Supervision/direct client contact hours must be at a minimum ratio of

-- 8. Present a formal statement of your therapy approach with video during the last semester of internship.
-The video will become part of the video library at the MFTCenter. - 9.
+Supervision/direct client contact hours must be at a minimum ratio of 1:5 - 8.
+Present a formal statement of your therapy approach with video during the last semester of internship.
+The video will become part of the video library at the MFT Center. - 9.
 A completed final audit of all of your clinical files at the AU MFT Center must occur before your final semester of HDFS 7920 has a grade turned in. - 10.
+Complete a Portfolio at five time-periods of the program: Spring of first year, Summer of first year, Fall second year, Spring of second year, and Summer 2nd year. - 11.
 Attend an exit interview.